maximelester/mpwem/README.md

 2) Plane wave parameters of the top layer
 3) MPWEM parameters (mu, tau, a0, eta)

+The MPWEM.py library and example.py file should be useful for anyone interested in STM simulation of moiré systems.
+Feel free to download the files and manipulate the inputs to your liking to test the model on your preferred 2D materials.
+If you require assistance, find my contact information below and send me an email!

 ## Files

 The example.py file shows in detail how to use the MPWEM.py functions leading to the STM simulated image (includes plotting routines).
 The file should be adequately commented for detailed understanding at each step of the simulation procedure.
 The physical system in the example file is alpha-bismuthene (aBi) on molybdenum disulfide (MoS2) used in the seminal paper.
 The raw STM data is contained in the bimos2_rawdata.txt.